mitmedialab/prg-raise-playground/README.md

 Currently, depending on what's new to you, here are some recommendations:
 - ***New to Javascript and Typescript?*** Follow this [javascript tutorial](https://www.w3schools.com/js/) and then check out the [Typescript handbook](https://www.typescriptlang.org/docs/handbook/intro.html)
 - ***Know javascript but new to Typescript?*** Check out the [Typescript handbook](https://www.typescriptlang.org/docs/handbook/intro.html)
 - ***Know javascript/typescript but never made an extension before?*** Nice!
-The documentation of the template `index.ts` should be enough to get you started (and if not, please give that feedback)
+The documentation of the template `index.ts` should be enough to get you started (and if not, please give us that feedback)
 - ***New to the extension framework (but had developed extensions in the past)?*** The [Porting an extension to Typescript guide](#-porting-an-extension-to-typescript) is likely for you!

 Probably will have: